 However, it should be noted that Ran explains that the reason for this restriction is a more fundamental concern – that it would define the sukkah to not be made for 7 days.
 Following this, it should not be allowed to dismantle a sukkah any earlier than absolutely necessary.
 Nevertheless, this position is not quoted in poskim, and some explicitly reject it.

-One final concern that is raised is the ruling in Shulkhan Arukh (OH 15) that a person may not remove tzitzit from a garment to put them on another garment, because this would be making a garment that requires tztizit to be tztzit-less.
+One final concern that is raised is the ruling in Shulkhan Arukh (OH 15) that a person may not remove tzitzit from a garment unless it is to put them on another garment, because this would be making a garment that requires tztizit to be tztzit-less.
 However, there is no restriction against discarding the garment or cutting it up (Mishne Brurah no. 3, based on Magen Avraham, no. 2), and thus no restriction against taking down a sukkah: this is no different than removing the tzizit and discarding the garment.

 Taking Down a Structure on Hol HaMoed (and Yom Tov)